Assume the machine shifts and is filling the vials with a mean am... | Channels for Pearson+

 Assume the machine shifts and is filling the vials with a mean amount of 9.96 milligrams and a standard deviation of 0.05 milligram.
 You select five vials and find the mean amount of compound added.

-b.
-You randomly select three samples of five vials.
-What is the probability that you select at least one sample of five vials that has a mean that is within the acceptable range?
+a.
+What is the probability that you select a sample of five vials that has a mean that is within the acceptable range?
+(See figure.)

 Verified video answer for a similar problem: